hostilefork/draem/README.md

     [note {I told the dream alien it was the year 2000, but it's actually 2013 at the time of this writing.}]

 Multi-line notes are also possible, just put the items in a sequence.
-They will be considered to be different achieved by instead of having a string as the second argument, putting a block there instead.
-In that block, all line formats are legal.
-The template generator will wrap that up in a blockquote.
+All elements are legal inside the note that would be legal outside, and will be handled as sections within the note.

     [note
         {One}